-The gut microbiota plays an important part in your immune system, metabolism, your bowel motility, and just the overall health of your gut.
+The gut microbiota plays an important role in your immune system, metabolism, your bowel motility, and overall health of your gut.
 (For more information and my article about gut microbiota and probiotics, click here)

 What Is SIBO?

 SIBO means that your gut bacteria have translocated themselves into your small intestine.
 Usually, your small intestine has very little bacteria.
 And most of your gut bacteria are present in your large intestine.

 Your small intestine is the place where your food gets digested and where you absorb basically every nutrient from the foods you eat.
 This also means that there are loads of partially digested food in your small intestine.
 If you have too many bacteria in your small intestine, they will start digesting your food with you.
 And that’s where your symptoms start.

 The bacteria that have settled themselves in your small intestine, produce gas and acids (if you want to read more about it, click here for my article) just like they would in your large intestine.
 The only downside is, that there is so much more food for them in your small intestine!
 Letting them produce so much more gas and acid than they would in your large intestine.
 All this extra gas is trapped in your small intestine and results in bloating (click for my article).

 Are you having gut symptoms like bloating, diarrhea, or constipation?
 Schedule a free IBS-symptom assessment and I’ll show you how I can help.